somi019/Aileron-Project-Navigator/README.md

 # Aileron Project Navigator
 ### **Navigate your workspace at terminal velocity.**

 **Aileron** is a lightweight navigation utility designed for developers, designers, and users who juggle complex file structures.
-It lives in your system tray, providing instant, one-click access to the paths that matter most.
+It is providing instant, one-click access to the paths that matter most.

 ---